thin fashion models

 • Showing just one or two models who are considered “plus-size” doesn’t necessarily equate to inclusivity.

-• Plus-size models need to be given the same opportunities and recognition as their straight-sized counterparts.
+• Plus-size models must be given the same opportunities and recognition as their straight-sized counterparts.

-• The use and proper representation of plus-size models can benefit both the industry and society as a whole by promoting more positive body image ideals.
+• Using and adequately representing plus-size models can benefit the industry and society by promoting more positive body image ideals.

 It’s important to note that the push for greater inclusivity in fashion doesn’t stop with plus-size models.
-The industry also needs to make an effort to showcase other forms of diversity, such as race, age, and ability.
+The industry must also try to showcase other forms of diversity, such as race, age, and ability.

 Paloma Elsesser from Instagram

-In recent years, there have been some changes made towards greater inclusivity, such as featuring diverse castings during fashion week, which includes different sizes, races, ages, and genders.
+In recent years, changes have been made towards greater inclusivity, such as featuring diverse castings during fashion week, including different sizes, races, ages, and genders.
 However, there is still a long way to go before real progress is made.

 Paloma Elsesser proves that beauty comes in all shapes and sizes, and the fashion industry better takes note.